Why Tourism and Hospitality Businesses Should Be Writing Blog Posts

 Positions you with a higher authority within your field - blog posts support your position as an expert and helps you to stand out from competitors

-It’s cheap and easy to produce blog content - it’s a low cost marketing activity with high potential return on investment.
+It’s cheap and easy to produce blog content - it’s a low cost marketing activity with a high potential return on investment.
 It costs the time taken to write a blog post (1-2 hrs on avg).

 As well as managing the Cornish Lifestyle Blog, Meet Me by the Sea, I have experience in writing SEO friendly blog posts for a number of tourism and hospitality businesses (read previous blog posts below).